eh-K/RandomFileViewer/Keybinds.md

 ### v1.4 - Beyond ###

 These are the current keybinds.
-Each key or phrase must have a phrase if you wish to edit them yourself. bind_randomizer is blank by default since I just press ENTER to continue but you add convient keys.
+Each key or phrase must have a phrase if you wish to edit them yourself.

+bind_randomizer is blank by default since I just press ENTER to continue but you can add convient keys.

 set bind_delete=d del delete